Alphonse D'Arco: Amuso and Casso

 In January 1991, Amuso and Casso received an early warning about an upcoming federal indictment and went into hiding, leaving D'Arco as the acting boss.
 D'Arco would meet with them twice in Scranton, Pennsylvania, and several times at safe houses in Brooklyn.
 In the summer of 1991, D'Arco met with warring factions in the Colombo crime family to mediate a peace agreement.
 However, Casso sent him on this mission in hopes that the Luccheses could grab some Colombo rackets.

 Through their ruthlessness and brutality, Amuso and Casso generated many internal conflicts in the Lucchese family and broke down the unity and loyalty of its members.
 Family members felt the two bosses were greedy and paranoid, ordering too many murders to make themselves feel secure.

 In early 1991, Amuso became falsely convinced that Lucchese capo Peter "Fat Pete" Chiodo had become a government witness and ordered D'Arco to kill him.
 In May 1991, Chiodo was shot 12 times, but survived the attack because his girth kept any bullets from severing critical arteries.
 Chiodo then became a government witness, and testified in June 1991 at a Lucchese trial.

 Amuso and Casso sent more hit orders to D'Arco.
-Amuso ordered the family's entire New Jersey faction, the Jersey Crew, killed after it refused to increase the family's share of their profits so the infamous "whack Jersey order" was ordered.
+Amuso ordered the family's entire New Jersey faction, the Jersey Crew, killed (the "whack Jersey order") when it refused to increase the family's share of their profits.
 Casso gave D'Arco a list of 49 people he wanted killed—half of whom were Lucchese wiseguys.
 Amuso then ordered D'Arco to bring in a bomb expert from Philadelphia in order to blow up Gambino boss John Gotti.
 All of these actions convinced D'Arco and other Lucchese wiseguys that Amuso and Casso were no longer acting rationally.
 Later, D'Arco explained his role in the family:

 When a job needed to be done, whenever they needed to do something unpleasant to someone, I was the prick chosen by them.